pbong/pbong/README.md

 #### Current projects that I'm helping out with:
 * RicePilaf: https://github.com/bioinfodlsu/rice-pilaf
   * A web app, using Python, Dash, and Flask, for helping biologists study rice genes
-  * This project is in partnership with the International Rice Research Institute (IRRI)
+  * This project is in collaboration with the International Rice Research Institute (IRRI)
 * FilWordNet: https://github.com/dlsucomet/filwordnet-portal
   * A web app, using Python, Dash, and Flask, for helping users understand different Filipino word meanings and their connections among the word meanings
   * This project is funded by the Department of Science and Technology (DOST)